-This FPP applies to applies to all GBRF Directors, staff (including contractors and consultants), GBRF committee members and other persons associated with GBRF.
-It applies to all of the Foundation's operations and activities globally.
-Prevention of fraud, corruption and bribery by third parties (sub-contractors, vendors etc.) is specifically captured in the Anti-Corruption and Fraud Prevention Policy and discussed at section 6.5 of this FPP.
+This FPP applies to all Personnel of GBRF.
+Prevention of fraud, corruption and bribery by third parties (sub-contractors, vendors etc) is specifically captured in the Fraud and Corruption Policy and discussed at section 6.5 of this FPP.

 2. Governance